chattiavato-a11y/new/llm-chat-app-template-main/README.md

 To enable AI Gateway:

 1. [Create an AI Gateway](https://dash.cloudflare.com/?to=/:account/ai/ai-gateway) in your Cloudflare dashboard
-2. Uncomment the gateway configuration in `src/index.ts`
+2. Uncomment the gateway configuration in `index.ts`
 3. Replace `YOUR_GATEWAY_ID` with your actual AI Gateway ID
 4. Configure other gateway options as needed:
    - `skipCache`: Set to `true` to bypass gateway caching